babel/rfcs/README.md

 Once an RFC is merged into this repo, then the authors may implement it and submit a pull request to the appropriate Babel repo without opening an issue.
 Note that the implementation still needs to be reviewed separate from the RFC, so you should expect more feedback and iteration.

 Changes to the design during implementation should be reflected by updating the related RFC with new PRs.
-The goal is to have RFCs to look back on to understand the motivation and design of shipped Babel features.
+The goal of having RFCs is to have something to look back upon to understand the motivation and design of shipped features/changes.
-If the person wriring the RFC is not the same person implementing it, we expect them to actively collaborate.
+If the person writing the RFC is not the same person implementing it, we expect them to actively collaborate.
 If needed, this communication can be mediated by a team member.

 ## Implementing an RFC